 - Individual coaching will primarily focus on building civic leadership capacities in participants.

-- Participants will get eight, 45-minute to 1-hour sessions over an 8-month period.
+- Participants will get seven, 45 – 60 minute sessions over an eight-month period.

 The following are the expectations of participants:

 - Participation in all components of the leadership academy, including the reception, workshops, action learning team meetings, coaching sessions and graduation, is required.
 Exceptions or emergencies must be approved by Gina Maree, the program director.
 Individuals and organizational leadership will need to make this commitment.